Moshe Zvi Segal (rabbi): Biography

 Moshe Zvi Segal was born on 23 February 1904 (6 Shevat 5664) in Poltava, Ukraine.
 His father was Abraham Mordechai Segal from Mohilov, situated above the Dnieper River in White Russia.
 His mother was Henna Leah Menkin, whose family moved from Mohilov to Vortinschina-Zeberzhia as farmers to escape the Tzar's decree to kidnap Jewish children from their homes, forcefully prevent them from religious observance, and recruit them in the army.

 The seeds of Segal's love for Jerusalem and the Holy Land were sown at an early age, when he learned about the forefathers of the Jewish People, Abraham, Isaac and Jacob in the Torah.

 In 1914, as a result of the First World War, the Mir Yeshiva relocated to Poltava.
 Segal studied there from the age of 10 until the age of 15.
-In 1919, when the yeshiva returned to Poland, Segal declined the Rosh Yeshiva's invitation to join them because of his prior obligation to assist his parents with the family's meager finances.
+In 1919, when the yeshiva returned to Poland, Segal declined the Rosh Yeshiva's invitation to join them because of his prior obligation to assist his parents with the family's meagre finances.

-During his years in the yeshiva he was also an avid reader of books at Poltava's Hebrew Library.
+During his years in the yeshiva, he was also an avid reader of books at Poltava's Hebrew Library.
 His reading significantly broadened his knowledge of Jewish philosophy in the Middle Ages and later generations.

 At the age of 17, Segal was accepted as a member of the HeHalutz Jewish underground organization in Poltava.